print page

 Parents can seek a school place for their children by the following ways:

-2. Parents may also approach the nearby Regional Education Office of the Education Bureau directly to seek school placement assistance.
-Our staff will assist them in obtaining a school place.
-For details, please refer to Question 1 under “Others” below or contact the nearby Regional Education Office.
+2. Parents may also approach the nearby Regional Education Offices of EDB directly to seek school placement assistance.
+Our staff will assist them in looking for a school place.
+For further information, please refer to Question 1 under “Others” or contact the nearby Regional Education Offices of EDB.

 TOP